filippovisconti/docs/_posts/dphpc/2024-01-18-4b-Cache-Coherence.md

 ## Multi-level caches

-Most systems have multi-level caches. >Problem: only “last level cache” is connected to bus or network
+Most systems have multi-level caches. >Problem: only "last level cache" is connected to bus or network

 - Snoop requests are relevant for inner-levels of cache (L1)
 - Modifications of L1 data may not be visible at L2 (and thus the bus)